Thursday, May 27, 2010

 As is customary, we took a bamillion pictures of the canyon, but I won't bore you with them since everyone takes a bamillion pictures of the canyon.
 However, Tim managed to capture a sweet picture of Mommy and Weston:

 The next picture does a much better job of capturing what it was actually like, though.
 In a nutshell, WESTON HATED THE GRAND CANYON.
 He cried and fussed and wanted to be held the entire time, and all he wanted to do was leave until it was time to leave (when he decided he wanted to stay).
-Let's just say that it sucked it made for fond memories. :-)
+Let's just say that

 So, we got some good pictures, but it was a very wimpy visit to the Grand Canyon.
 We were probably there for 25 minutes, and there was no hiking, camping, rafting, kayaking, backpacking, birdwatching, rock-climbing, helicopter-riding, or anything else that makes for an amazing Grand Canyon experience.
 We came, we saw, he cried, we left.
 Hahaha!
 It's alright, though; I've decided that we'll go back again some day for a family camping vacation that will be AWESOME.